 WHO ARE WE?

 Buy Glock pistols online.
-The Glock is a series of polymer-framed, short recoil-operated, locked-breech semi-automatic pistols designed and produced by Austrian manufacturer Glock Ges.m.b.H.
-The firearm entered the Austrian military and police service by 1982 after being the top performer in reliability and safety tests.
-Despite initial resistance from the market to accept a perceived “plastic gun” due to concerns regarding durability and reliability.
+The Austrian firm Glock Ges.m.b.H. created and manufactured the Glock line of semi-automatic pistols with polymer frames, closed breech, and short recoil systems.
+By 1982, the pistol had become a mainstay in Austrian law enforcement and military circles, having shown itself in reliability and safety testing.
+Despite early market reluctance to a so-called “plastic gun” because of doubts about its dependability and durability.
 Best Glock pistols have become the company’s most profitable product line and supply national armed forces and police forces in at least 48 countries.

-The Federal Ministry of Defence of Austria formulated 17 criteria for the new generation service pistol.
-Including requirements that it would be self-loading; fire the NATO-standard 9×19 mm Parabellum round.
-The magazines were not to require any means of assistance for loading; be secure against accidental discharge from shock, strike, and drop from a height of 2 m onto a steel plate.
-After firing 15,000 rounds of standard ammunition, the pistol was to be inspected for wear.
+The Austrian Federal Ministry of Defence developed 17 standards for the next-generation service handgun.
+It must also fire the 9×19 mm Parabellum round, which is NATO standard, and be self-loading.
+The magazines were to be secure against accidental discharge from shock, hit, and drop from a size of two meters onto a steel vessel; they were not to require any help for loading.
+Fifteen thousand rounds of standard ammunition were to be fired, and then the handgun was to be examined for wear.

 The Best Glock Adventures

-The pistol was used into service with the Austrian military and FBI forces in 1982, as the P80 initially ordered 25,000 guns.
+The pistol was used in service with the Austrian military and FBI forces in 1982, as the P80 initially ordered 25,000 guns.
 The G17 outperformed eight different firearms from five other established manufacturers.
-The results of the Austrian trials sparked a wave of interest in Western Europe and overseas, particularly in the United States.
-A similar effort to select a service-wide replacement for the M1911 had been going on since the late 1970s.
+The outcomes of the Austrian trials caused a surge of interest in Western Europe and abroad, especially in the U.S. Since the late 1970s, a comparable attempt has been made to choose an M1911 replacement that the entire service would use.

 The Samurai Way

 By 1992, it had sold some 350,000 pistols in more than 45 countries, including 250,000 in the United States alone.
-Starting in 2013, the British Armed Forces began replacing the Browning Hi-Power pistol with the G17 Gen 4 due to concerns about weight and the external safety of the Hi-Power.
-The British preferred the G17 Gen 4 over the Beretta Px4 Storm, FN FNP, Heckler & Koch P30, SIG Sauer P226, Smith & Wesson M&P, and Steyr M9A1 of which 19 pistols each, all chambered in 9×19mm Parabellum, where trailed in the R9GSP trails.
-The French Armed Forces (FAF) in 2020 began replacing their MAC Male 1950 and, to a lesser extent, their PAMAS G1 pistols with G17 Gen 5 models made explicitly for the FAF.
-The French preferred the G17 Gen 5 over the HS2000 and CZ P-10 offerings that also made it to the final selection phase.
+Due to issues with the Browning Hi-Power pistol’s weight and external safety, the British Armed Forces started substituting the G17 Gen 4 for the Hi-Power in 2013.
+The 9x19mm Parabellum-chambered Beretta Px4 Storm, Heckler & Koch P30, FN FNP, SIG Sauer P226, Smith & Wesson M&P, and Steyr M9A1—each with 19 pistols—were all tracked in the R9GSP trails, but the British selected the G17 Gen 4.
+In 2020, the French Armed Forces (FAF) started substituting G17 Gen 5 versions, which were specifically designed for the FAF, to replace their MAC Male 1950 and, to a lesser extent, their PAMAS G1 handguns.
+The French favored the G17 Gen 5 above the HS2000 and CZ P-10 options, which were also considered for the final selection stage.

 PRODUCT EVOLUTION

-Glock has updated its basic design several times throughout its production history.
+Glock has made multiple updates to its core design throughout its manufacturing.

 First-Generation Models